Citroën Méhari: International production and sales

-Irish Military
+Irish military

 Citroën Méhari was also in service with the Irish Defence Forces, which bought a total of 12 vehicles in the late 1970s; most were sold at auction about 1985, but one is retained at the Defence Forces Training Centre in the Curragh Camp, County Kildare, Ireland.

 Portugal

 The Méhari was produced at the Mangualde factory, where it built 17,500 copies.

 Spain

 The Méhari was produced at the Vigo factory from late 1969 to 1980, of which 12,480 copies were produced.
 Imported models would continue to be marketed until 1987.

 UK

 The Méhari was never type approved for sale in the UK.
 The 2CV on which it was based also had a gap in UK sales, from 1961 to 1974.

 United States

-Citroen marketed the Méhari in the United States for model years 1969–1970, where the vehicle was classified as a truck.
+Citroën marketed the Méhari in the United States for model years 1969–1970, where the vehicle was classified as a truck.
 As trucks had far more lenient National Highway Traffic Safety Administration safety standards than passenger cars in the US, the Méhari could be sold without seat belts.
 Budget Rent-A-Car offered them as rentals in Hawaii.
 Hearst Castle, in San Simeon, California, used them as groundskeeper cars.